0xshakilKE/0xshakilKE/README.md

 - 💻 **Backend Developer:** Building scalable APIs and modern architectures with NestJS, Node.js, Spring Boot, Prisma, and GraphQL.
 - 🎨 **Product Designer:** Focused on usability, aesthetics, and human-centered product experiences.
 - 📱 **Android Enthusiast:** Building mobile apps using Kotlin, Jetpack Compose, Hilt, and Room with clean architecture principles.
-- ⛓️ **Blockchain Developer:** Integrating wallets, smart contracts, multi-chain dApps, and real-time data with Wagmi, Viem, RainbowKit, The Graph, and Alchemy.
+- ⛓️ **Blockchain Developer:** Integrating wallets, smart contracts, multi-chain dApps, and real-time data with Solidity, Wagmi, Viem, RainbowKit, The Graph, and Alchemy.
 - ☁️ **Cloud Explorer:** Comfortable with containerization and cloud workflows using Docker.

 ---